-Disability Allowance is a weekly payment that's not taxed for people who have regular, ongoing costs because of a disability, such as visits to the doctor or hospital, medicines, extra clothing or travel.
+Disability Allowance is a weekly payment that's not taxed for people who have regular, ongoing costs because of a disability, such as visits to a health practitioner or hospital, medicines, extra clothing or travel.

 You don't need to be on a benefit to get this payment.